Detailed Guide to ServBay Directory Structure

 .

-based on the "websites" configured in the control panel.
-Do not manually edit this file, as your changes may be overwritten the next time ServBay updates it.
-To add custom Caddy configs for a specific site, use the website settings in the ServBay control panel.
+based on your website settings in the Control Panel.
+Do not manually edit this file, as any changes will be overwritten when ServBay next regenerates the config.
+To add custom Caddy settings for specific sites, use the ServBay Control Panel.

 Nginx (etc/nginx